KHTML: Descendants

 KHTML and KJS were adopted by Apple in 2002 for use in the Safari web browser.
 Apple publishes the source code for their fork of the KHTML engine, called WebKit.
-In 2013, Google began development on a fork of WebKit, called Blink, which is now widely used in browsers such as Google Chrome, Microsoft Edge, Opera, Brave and more.
+In 2013, Google began development on a fork of WebKit, called Blink, which is now widely used in the most popular browsers such as Google Chrome, Microsoft Edge, Opera, Vivaldi, Brave and more.